DataSF/datasf.github.io/blog/_posts/2016-08-16-year-3-is-in-session.md

 ## Our favorite things from Year 2

 * New team members.
 Janine and Erica joined DataSF to accelerate data automation and services and internal data sharing, respectively.
 [Read more about them and how awesome they are](https://datasf.org/about/).
-* 133 new datasets versus 49 last year (171% increase) and the[automation program](https://datasf.org/publishing/automation/) to make it happen
+* 133 new datasets versus 49 last year (171% increase) and the&nbsp;[automation program](https://datasf.org/publishing/automation/) to make it happen
 * 2 rounds of [publishing plans](https://datasf.org/publishing/plans/) and [automated reporting](https://datasf.org/progress/) on [open data metrics](https://datasf.org/blog/how-to-measure-open-data/)
 * Brand new [help desk](http://support.datasf.org/) with 384 tickets and counting
 * 34 classes via [Data Academy](https://datasf.org/academy/)